 The award honors Ferenc A. Gyorgyey, former Historical Librarian.
 Ferenc A. Gyorgyey was born in Hungary and immigrated to the United States at the time of the Hungarian Revolution.
 He received his library degree at Southern Connecticut State University in 1961 and a master’s degree in history from Yale in 1967.
 In 1962 he was hired by Madeline Stanton (then Librarian of the Yale Medical Historical Collections) as a cataloger for the Historical Library, and was named Historical Librarian when Miss Stanton retired in 1968.
 Known for his graciousness, devotion to patrons, a thorough knowledge of the collection, and a remarkable sense of humor, he held this position for 26 years until his retirement in 1994.
 Ferenc Gyorgyey passed away in 2014.

-The application period for the award is currently open.
 The deadline is May 1st, 2020.
 A committee will review applications and grant recipients will be notified in early June.

 Please apply through Yale University Grants & Fellowships website.

 - Research proposal (of up to 2000 words)